thanos1983/k3dDemoCluster/README.md

 ```

 ### Horizontal autoscaling configuration notes.
-On this simple demo we have restrigned the resources of the container for demostration autoscaling purposes. **Warning:** Do not use these values on production environment they are only for demonstration purposes.
+On this simple demo we have restrained the resources of the container for demostration autoscaling purposes. **Warning:** Do not use these values on production environment they are only for demonstration purposes.

 Sample of configurations from deployment: